Umara-AI/dockerimagehub/README.md

-## This project shows how to work with MLOPS
+## This project shows how to work with MLOPS and DockerFile